 6. Instills Proper Process for Employees Leaving the Company

-This can be done by adopting an insider policy which will ensure that employees’ activities on the system can be monitored at all times.
-The policy can be effective through raising awareness and training staff on organizational security policies.
+This can be done by adopting an insider security policy which will ensure that employees’ activities on the system can be monitored at all times.
+The policy can be effective through raising cybersecurity awareness and training staff on organizational security policies.

 A G Suite admin should also make sure that employees follow the company’s Bring Your Own Device (BYOD) policy put in place.
 Many security attacks arise from breaches which take place on employees’ external devices such as USBs, hard drives or even smartphones and laptops.
 If suspicious employees do leave the company, they should be denied further permission to access the company’s data and information, and admin should provide an employee’s secure exit with G Suite.